Get

 Final Thoughts

 While you can’t put human lotion on your dog, as it could be dangerous if eaten, there are other ways to help your pup with dry skin.
 You can help prevent dry skin by taking steps to keep your pet as healthy as possible.
 You can also moisturize your pup’s skin at home through various means to soothe dryness.
 However, sometimes dry skin happens due to health issues that can’t be avoided.
-In that case, follow your vet’s instructions on how to treat the problem.
+In that case, follow a vet’s instructions on how to treat the problem.

 Dry skin is no fun, but you can help your dog feel better in no time!